forestgrape/coronavirus/2_biological/life-forms.md

 > A *life form* in a given environment is an identifiable thing which is able to initiate re-production of itself giving rise to things which are near the same.
 These are called *progeny* or *next generation*.

 In other words, a form of live has memorized environment interactions and passes rough copies of those memories to the next generation.

+> There are different definitions of life in literature.
+Some definitions have focus more on the structure than on the functions e.g. sometimes a life form is defined as a cell (what a cell is needs to be defined then) - by such a definition a virus is then considered as a life-form.

 ### Building Blocks of Life Forms